Learning to Schedule Multi-Server Jobs with Fluctuated Processing Speeds: Algorithm Design

 which exactly quantifies the probability that every port yields at least one job.
 In this case, no channel $(l,r) \in \mathcal{E}$ is shut down forcibly.
 Thus, with this probability, the RHS of \eqref{25} staisfies

 Combining the result of \eqref{proof1}, \eqref{25}, and \eqref{final-proof}, the following inequality holds for all the time $t \in \mathcal{T}$:

-When $t \to \infty$ and $\delta(t) \to 0$, the result is tightly bounded. \end{proof} This theorem shows that ESDP can achieve approximately optimal statistical-based social welfare at each time slot with a certain probability.
-This optimality is important for minimizing the regret becasue it builds the upper bound of the optiaml social welfare $\tilde{\vec{\upsilon}}^\mathrm{T} \vec{x}^*(t)$ at each time $t$.
+When $t \to \infty$ and $\delta(t) \to 0$, the result is tightly bounded. \end{proof} The theorem shows that \textsc{Esdp} can achieve approximately optimal statistical-based computation utility at each time slot with a certain probability.
+This optimality is important for minimizing the regret because it builds the upper bound of the optiaml computation utility $\tilde{\vec{\upsilon}}^\mathrm{T} \vec{x}^*(t)$ at each time $t$.
 The probabilistic regret upper bound is given by the following theorem.

-\begin{theorem} (Regret Upper Bound under Certain Conditions) By executing the ESDP algorithm, as $T \to \infty$, $\textsc{Re}(T)$ is upper bounded by
+\begin{theorem} (Regret Upper Bound under Certain Conditions) By executing the \textsc{Esdp} algorithm, as $T \to \infty$, $\textsc{Re}(T)$ is upper bounded by

 with probability at most $\exp \Big( -\frac{1}{3} \big( |\mathcal{L}| - \sum_{l \in \mathcal{L}} \rho_l(t) \big)^2 \Big)$.
 In \eqref{bound}, $\Delta\big(\vec{x}_{\mathcal{P}_4}^*(t)\big)$ is introduced by \eqref{gap}, and $\vec{x}^*$ is defined as